URLs for Page tagging

 Parameterized URLs

-Pendo provides the ability to parameterize a URL.
-This functions similarly to wildcard * except that it nests various wildcard results under the Pendo Page you created.
-This is useful to create Page rules across a countable variety of URLs with a single entry.
+This functions similarly to wildcard * except that it nests various wildcard results under the Pendo Page you created and is useful to create Page rules across a countable variety of URLs with a single entry.

 For example, if you have the following three URLs that carry similar content or that you would like to view together: